Published on Brock University (http://www.brocku.ca)

 Many students who participate in the programs are not fluent in a second language.
 In countries where English is not the main language, students will attend language classes in-country in order to equip them with basic knowledge of that language.

 Participants will be active in different volunteer placements during most of the day.
 Night activities are designed to increase the students’ knowledge of the country, its culture and build community.
-Activities include visiting museums, attending concerts, lectures, or visiting local shopping destinations and many more.
+Activities include visiting museums, attending concerts or dancing classes, lectures, or visiting local shopping destinations and many more.
 Language classes when necessary is provided in order to aid the process of communication with locals.
-Overnight excursions to local landmarks will also be provided, such as Macchu Picchu for Peru, Atlantic Coast for Brazil, and Quito for Ecuador.
-The program is designed not only to help participants act in solidarity with the needy, but to also give them an understanding of the culture and history of the country they visit.
+Overnight excursions to local landmarks will also be provided, such as Macchu Picchu for Peru, Atlantic Coast for Brazil, and Quito for Ecuador, etc. The program is designed not only to help participants act in solidarity with the brother and sisters in need, but to also give them an understanding of the culture and history of the country they visit.

 Typically, as a group, students visit the possible volunteer placements.
 Once they have visited the placements students organize into groups for the placements they are interested in.
 Students will have the opportunity to change their volunteer placements throughout the week if they so desire or remain at one placement for the duration of the trip.
 The size of the group for each placement depends on the requirements and needs of the specific placement.

-Students work in various volunteer placements throughout the local community.
-Some of the placements available are in hospitals, health campaigns, schools, daycares, elders’ homes, maternity clinics, physiotherapy clinics, construction and painting projects, environmental projects, soup kitchens and orphanages.
+Students work in various volunteer places defined with local people and local community leaders throughout the local community.
+Some of the placements available are in shanty towns, rural areas, hospitals, health campaigns, schools, daycares, elders’ homes, maternity clinics, physiotherapy clinics, construction and renovation projects, environmental projects, soup kitchens and orphanages.
 Placements vary with each country.
 It is our desire to place students in locations that are related to their future career goals, so students are free to request placements in which their interest lies.

-Students will be working with local organizations, learning and providing assistance and aid.
-Tasks will differ as the placements and needs vary.
-Some possibilities are teaching English, running health campaigns, aiding in clinics, building schools and feeding the homeless.
-As well, students provide the local organizations with much needed donations.
+Students will be working with local organizations, learning and providing assistance and aid according to priorities established with the people and local community leaders.
+Tasks will differ as the places and needs vary.
+Some possibilities are: running health campaigns, aiding in clinics, building schools, medical out-post and community centres, feeding the homeless, empowering women projects, etc. As well, students provide the local organizations with much needed donations.

 Every participant is allowed two suitcases at 50lbs each.
 It is asked that one suitcase be filled with personal items while the second be used for donations.
 Donation letter templates are available for your use when requesting donations from organizations and businesses.
 Powerpoint presentations can also be made available for those who are interested in doing presentations to larger groups.
 You and your donors can decide whether monetary donations will go towards paying for your trip or to the organization to help fund on-site projects.
 Some common areas to ask for donations are from churches, religious organizations, dentists, doctors or other organizations.
 Please try and fill your bags with, medical supplies, school supplies, baby supplies, etc. before adding adult clothing donations.
 Much of the work SEA does is with children.
 For a list of donation ideas, click here (PDF).